|

 about

 Olof Dreijer and Mount.
-Sims present a collaborative release entitled Souvenir, due out on Rabid Records on June 9.
+Sims present a collaborative release, entitled Souvenir, on Rabid Records.
 The five-track record centres around the rich harmonics of the steel drum.
-A first track, the emotional, flute-filled ‘Hybrid Fruit,’ is available to stream now.

 The start of the Souvenir project dates back to when Dreijer (alongside his sister Karin as The Knife) and Sims were collaborating with Planningtorock on the Tomorrow, In A Year album.
 They were contacted by the organization SFOTE from Trinidad/New York, who asked them to work on a project using an original steel drum made by the father of the modern steel drum, Trinidad-based legend Ellie Mannette.